Love Island (Greek TV series)

 Love Island is a Greek dating reality show based on the British series Love Island.
+Following the premise of other versions of the Love Island format, the show features a group of single contestants, known as "islanders" who live together in a luxury villa that is isolated from the outside world, in an attempt to find love.
+Throughout the series, the contestants "couple up" to avoid being dumped from the villa.
+As old islanders are dumped, new islanders will enter the villa.
+At the end, Greece will vote one final time to determine the winning couple.
 It premiered on 29 September 2022, on Skai TV.
-The show was hosted by Iliana Papageorgiou.
+The show was hosted by Iliana Papageorgiou and narrated by Vangelis Giannopoulos.

+The final aired on 5 November 2022, with Argiris Fragkos and Maria Astoglou winning and sharing the €50,000 prize money.
+Anastasia Sidiropoulou and Giorgos Georgiou finished as runners up.

 History

-On April 2022, Skai TV announced that will air the show on 2022-2023 television season.
+In April 2022, Skai TV announced that will air the show on 2022-2023 television season.
 On 8 August 2022, it was announced that Iliana Papageorgiou will be the host of the show.
 The first season was filmed in Tenerife.
 The launch show was originally scheduled to be broadcast on 27 September, but was postponed out due to extreme weather conditions in Tenerife.

 Islanders

 The Islanders for the first series were released on 23 September 2022, just one week before the launch.

 Coupling

 The couples were chosen shortly after the islanders enter the villa.